aiidateam/aiida-website/src/blog/2019-04-05-one-post-doctoral-position.md

 S/he will work under the joint supervision of Dr. G. Pizzi ([NCCR MARVEL](http://nccr-marvel.ch/) - Open Science Project) and Dr. S. Bonella ([CECAM](https://www.cecam.org)) to devise and implement tools for research and teaching in the domain of atomistic simulations.

 The initial appointment is for one year, renewable upon mutual satisfaction for up to 36 months.
 Level of employment: 100%.
-More information, requirements for the position, and instructions on how to apply can be found at <https://www.cecam.org/wp-content/uploads/2019/04/2019_03_EPFL_materials_science_researcher_software_engineer.pdf>
+More information, requirements for the position, and instructions on how to apply can be found at `https://www.cecam.org/wp-content/uploads/2019/04/2019_03_EPFL_materials_science_researcher_software_engineer.pdf` (advertisement no longer online).

 For best consideration, applications must be submitted **by April 28th 2019**.
 The position will however remain open until a suitable candidate is found.